 Now, copy the ISO images that you want to combine into one, and paste them in the MultiCD folder.

-In most cases, you can use the original filename of the ISO and it will be detected by MultiCD, or you can use the filename in the supported distros list.
+Please note that In most cases, you can use the original filename of the ISO and it will be detected by MultiCD, or you can use the filename in the supported distros list.

 If the ISO you want to use is not in that list, or if MultiCD's plugin for that ISO is too old to work, you can try using the generic plugin instead, which will load the ISO into RAM and boot it with memdisk.
-To use the generic plugin, name the ISO [something].generic.iso.
+To use the generic plugin, simply name the ISO [something].generic.iso.

 Still confused?
 Well, look at the following screenshot.